Mariners find some offense and several ways to lose game against the Rangers

 White’s homer in the second inning snapped an 0-for-27 stretch and he sped around the bases as if they might take it away from him.

-“I haven’t on base in such a long time I forgot what it was like to touch the bases,” he said.
+“I haven’t been on base in such a long time I forgot what it was like to touch the bases,” he said.
 “So I wanted to touch them as quick as possible.”

 It was the third time in 15 games this season where the Mariners lost a game when leading after seven innings.